kylebakerio/stats-in-vr/README.md

 ![min](https://user-images.githubusercontent.com/6391152/132111877-2c5a86ed-a78d-4481-b465-c187d95d4c62.png)

 in other words, about 20fps in this scene!
 I've done prelim testing and been a bit surprised by what factors had the biggest impact on this number, but need to sit down and record them more thoroughly at some point here.
 In the meantime, feel free to run your own tests by remixing the demo and playing with the features there.

+Keep in mind that your fps and raf numbers will be better when not measuring; the point of this isn't getting precise numbers for those, but measuring impact, though with `performancemode:true;` and/or doing reports, the aim is to get as close as we can with that.
+With future updates we should get even better at this.

 # what's next?
 The biggest improvement would come, I think, from importing the rstats code itself, and skipping its render to html step, which would enable us to skip our pulling from html step, and get raw numbers.
 If anyone wants to pull request this, happy to receive it.
 Doing this would likely completely remove the loss from parse those numbers from text into Number values to measure targets, and would also enable far more performant (and useful--the default graphs are not very applicable to VR and not customizable) graph options.
 It could also mean removing calculations that aren't needed at a deeper level, further improving optimization.